New Scholarship Honors the Grit and Determination of Alum Robbie Curry

 “He wanted to watch ESPN,” Ruthanne said.
 It became known as the “ESPN Extubation” among hospital staff.

 On Jan.
 6, 2019, at the age of 42, Robbie passed away.
-In his memory, Ruthanne and Whit decided to create the Robert Curry and Steve Russell Scholarship for CJC students with disabilities pursuing sports journalism.
+In his memory, Ruthanne and Whit decided to create the Robert Curry and Steve Russell Scholarship for CJC students with for students who are pursuing sports journalism in honor of their son Robby.
 They decided to include Russell in the scholarship because of his work with Robbie and other students.

 “Steve meant a lot to him, and I’m really thankful because that was something that really helped Robbie all those years,” Ruthanne said.
 “When he would get discouraged, he would always look forward to going to work.
 We had to plan our vacations or whatever we were doing around when he was going to work.”